bacalhau-project/bacalhau/docs/examples/molecular-dynamics/Coreset/index.md

 * `input/liechtenstein-latest.osm.pbf`: Upload the .osm.pbf file

-* `-v QmXuatKaWL24CwrBPC9PzmLW8NGjgvBVJfk6ZGCWUGZgCu:/inpu`: mount dataset to the folder inside the container so it can be used by the script
+* `-i ipfs://QmXuatKaWL24CwrBPC9PzmLW8NGjgvBVJfk6ZGCWUGZgCu:/inpu`: mount dataset to the folder inside the container so it can be used by the script

 * `jsace/coreset`:  the name and the tag of the docker image we are using